-This unit's main focus is on pre-fire planning and size up.
-(Not available after summer 2011).
+Tactics and Strategies Unit 1 LFIR2241 CL1 L0 CR1 This unit's main focus is on pre-fire planning and size up.

-CL1 L 0 CR1

-This unit's main focus is on fireground management.
-(Not available after summer 2011).
+LFIR2242 Tactics and Strategies Unit 2 CL1 L 0 CR1 This unit's main focus is on fireground management.

-This unit's main focus is on tactical considerations.
-(Not available after summer 2011).
+LFIR2243 Tactics and Strategies Unit 3 CL1 L0 CR1 This unit's main focus is on tactical considerations.